 We chose site #14 because of the beautiful view, and it certainly was a beautiful view in person.
-However, the site itself was a bit difficult to maneuver a trailer.
+However, the site itself was a bit difficult for maneuvering our 28 ft. trailer.
 The ground slanted downward toward the water and we had to lower the front of the camper all the way down to level it.
 Also, that open water access was set between two campsites, so the little beach area was shared with site #13.
 You can’t tell any of that from the online picture when making the reservation.

 At this place everyone just pulls into the spot as they choose.
 Both of our neighbors were horizontal to the water.
-They had drivable campers, so they could just pull in easily.
+They had drivable campers, so they could do that.
 We had a truck and camper which made setting up a bit tough.
 My advice: if you pull a trailer, choose a larger site.

 Long Point Campground Map

 I’ve noticed that campground maps are handed out when you actually arrive at the campground.
 Sometimes you can find a map online, but it would be helpful to have more information before booking a site.
-I’ve never actually called a campground to ask for a site, but maybe that is the thing to do.
+I’ve never actually called a campground to ask for a site.

 Without seeing this campground and the sites in person, it’s tough to realize what type of site you will have.
-I took a walk and found some big, level sites with great views and private water access.
-And that is the thing… you can’t tell until you book a place and see for yourself.
+I took a walk and found some big, level sites with great views and private water access – although all sites are pretty close together with no buffer between.

 We had a beautiful view, and set up our chairs behind the camper at the water.
-If I’d had to share that beach with other campers, I would not have been all that happy.
+If I’d had to share that beach with other campers (as it is set up), I would not have been all that happy.
 It was our only somewhat private area.
-If our

 Fortunately we had friendly neighbors.
 They had a long term reservation and didn’t seem to be interested in the water.
 We only stayed two nights, and they never came out to the beach area except to to view the rocket launch.
 We did have the water to ourselves, but that was pure luck.
 If you camp together with friends, this set up might be perfect.